Defining and Measuring the ROI of Learning

 Whether it be user interviews, or text analytics from course submissions, it’s the qualitative data that gives a window to how learners have really responded to what they’ve learned:

-Improving the ROI of Learning
+Summary: Improving the ROI of Learning

 So how you can ensure your learning interventions deliver useful performance metrics every time?